 KENNEDY SPACE CENTER, Fla. — Since the final flight of the Space Shuttle in 2011, astronauts had not been launched into space from US soil for nine years.
 On May 30, 2020, SpaceX changed that by sending NASA astronauts Bob Behnken and Doug Hurley to the International Space Station aboard their Crew Dragon capsule.
-It also marked the first time that a commercial company has sent astronauts into space aboard one of their rockets.
+It also marked the first time a commercial company sent astronauts into space aboard one of their rockets.

 I had the unique opportunity to witness the historic launch at Kennedy Space Center and place remote cameras around the launch pad to capture close-up views of the rocket.

 Photographing rockets with remote cameras is a unique and risky sort of photography.
 For this launch, I placed five cameras around the launch pad at distances of 1300 ft (395 m) to 2400 ft (730 m).
 At those distances, it is not safe for humans.
 There is an explosion risk, and the sound of the rocket at that distance is loud enough to injure or even kill.

 Viewing a launch in person is thrilling.
 The anticipation for a successful launch and the sheer power and sound is unlike anything else I have experienced.

 However, the excitement of launch is doubled when you have remote cameras.
 Did my cameras survive?
 Were my settings correct?
 For this launch, I had four days to worry and second-guess my setup before seeing the results.

 We couldn’t pick up our first set of remote cameras until about four hours after launch.
 The two closest cameras had to wait until the following day for pickup for safety reasons.
 This meant another night of Florida rainstorms for my gear.